Help us match you with local pros in your area

 There are no state-level licensing requirements for contractors in Illinois.
 However, there may be local regulations.
 Be sure to check with your municipal government to verify that your contractor meets all of the requirements.
 You can also verify an Illinois business license on the Secretary of State's website.
 You should also check a provider's reviews and complaints with organizations such as the Better Business Bureau (BBB), Yelp, and Google Reviews.
 You'll want to select a company with positive reviews and a history of good customer service.

 It’s important to know what the work process is going to look like.
 For HVAC repairs, the company should list the specific parts that need replacement and why.
 Get confirmation that your technician will clean and test the full system afterward to guarantee everything is working correctly.
 When replacing your HVAC, ask the provider to explain the new estimated installation time, energy efficiency, model, brand, and features.
-Before signing paperwork, be sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.
+Before signing a contract, be sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.

-Trustworthy HVAC companies provide warranties for their work.
-Broader coverage is better, so make sure to compare warranties between providers.
-Choose the one that gives you the most coverage at a reasonable cost.
+Trustworthy HVAC companies provide warranties for their services.
+The broader the coverage, the better, so make sure to compare warranties between companies.
+Choose the one that offers the best coverage at a fair cost.

 Normally, it's a good idea to have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
 This also helps get your system ready for the summer and winter, when it probably sees the most use.